By Philip Schweier

-Last week, fans, retailers and professionals were stunned by the gutting of DC Entertainment’s editorial staff.
+Fans, retailers and professionals have been stunned by the gutting of DC Entertainment’s editorial staff.
 With such a significant reduction in staff, many have speculated in what manner the comic book publisher will continue producing its core product.

 One longtime comic book creator suggested that as the narrow market for mainstream comic books continues to shrink, the conventional monthly floppy may price point itself out of business, to be replaced by digital delivery, presumably serialized, to then potentially be repackaged for bookstore sales.

 Have these products outlived their commercial viability, destined to become near forgotten relics of a more innocent age, like the many pulp magazines and radio shows of the 1930s?

 As characters of both companies have become part of the current cultural fabric, publishing monthly comic books is a lesser priority in the big corporate picture – as unnecessary as new Mickey Mouse or Bugs Bunny material produced on any regular basis.